lsst-sqre/sqr-088/index.md

 2. How should we accept a definition of the payload?
    A pip `requirements.txt` file?
-   A conda environment YAML file?
+   A Conda environment YAML file?
    A supplied Docker container?
    A `Dockerfile`?
    An installation shell script?